semusings/college-projects/README.md

   </a>
 </p>

-# A Beginner's Guide to **College Projects** _First Edition_

-## Getting Started

-This **[website](https://bhuwanupadhyay.github.io/college-projects/)** contains nearly complete solutions to college projects.

-## More Information

-For a clear commit history, I rebase my repository regularly.
-Therefore, if you have forked the repository before, consider re-forking it again.

-For more information, please visit [**my GitHub**](https://github.com/BhuwanUpadhyay).
+# My Undergraduate 8 Projects (from desktop to web applications)

+This **[website](https://bhuwanupadhyay.github.io/college-projects/)** contains all 8 projects that I developed during my undergraduate course.

 ## License